 When you have a small company, it is easier to remember contract deals off the top of one’s head.
 It is not entirely impractical to use one’s memory to anticipate discussions with clients when it comes to contracts.

 Or, other small, less-automated tools may be used.
-Someone may be using an online project management site like Trello or Basecamp to organize notes.
+Someone may be using an online project management site like Trello or Basecamp to organize notes and often times you can find ways to incorporate them into your site, especially in a membership site scenario.
 While those are positive business practices in and of themselves, they don’t address the need for a management system for contracts.
 However, when it is a small business, there is not that obvious need because of the nature of the company (i.e. fewer clients, less potential for a hassle).

 We mentioned some online tools that may be helpful for small businesses.
 However, if we imagine using those same tools for medium-sized companies, it becomes complex.
 How does one retrieve contract details at a moment’s notice, when there is no contract stored for convenient access?